plone/volto/docs/source/blocks/anatomy.md

 The view component of a block receives these props from the Blocks Engine:

-- id - the unique ID for the current block
+- `id` - the unique ID for the current block
-- properties - the current content
+- `properties` - the current content
-- data - the data of the block (stored in the block itself)
+- `data` - the data of the block (stored in the block itself)
+- `blocksConfig` - a (potentially customized) copy of the `config.blocks.blocksConfig` configuration object, useful for blocks that need to render other blocks

 You can use them to render the view component.